OpenWaterAnalytics/epanet-dev/README.md

 development tools by default.
 Instructions for adding them are [here](https://blogs.msdn.microsoft.com/vcblog/2015/07/24/setup-changes-in-visual-studio-2015-affecting-c-developers/).
-To build the project, open a developer command prompt for VS 2015, navigate to the project root directory, and follow the following commands.
+To build the project, open a developer command prompt for VS 2015, navigate to the project root directory, and follow the commands:

 ```
 mkdir build && cd build